Please use suitable personal protective equipment (PPE)

 For model specific requirements, please follow car manufacturer installation instructions

-In this video the focus is on the first generation type wheel bearing with a magnetic encoder seal.
-The example shown here is for a front wheel bearing from a Toyota Corolla.
+In this video the focus is on the first generation type wheel bearing without a magnetic encoder seal.
+The example shown here is for a front wheel bearing from a 2006 Toyota Corolla.